• Skip to primary navigation

 October 12, 2020 by Simon Robinson Leave a Comment

 The Dalkey Archive features a swimming spot from when it was for gentleman bathers only.
-It was there that De Selby encountered St Augustine and surrealistic visions of eternity.
+It was in a cave near there that De Selby encountered St Augustine and surrealistic visions of eternity.
 This was the Vico Swimming Club, a real place I frequented as a child and student.
 Today, some call it The Ramparts.
 Others call it the Vico Baths.
 Yet others call it The Men’s Bathing Place despite today’s gender neutrality.

 No dolphins or porpoises but a white blackheaded gull appears black when shot into the sun.